Property (T) for groups graded by root systems: Property for groups graded by root systems

 \begin{proof}[Proof of Theorem~\ref{th:relativeT_wrt_ root subgroup}] As explained at the beginning of this section, we shall apply Theorem~\ref{th:gen_spec_criteria} to the canonical decomposition of $G$ over the large Weyl graph $\Gamma=\Gl\Phi$.
 Let us check that inequalities (i)-(iii) are satisfied.

 By Lemma~\ref{spectral_gap} the spectral gap of the Laplacian $\lam_1(\Delta)$ is equal to the degree of $\Gamma$.
 Hence in the notations of Theorem~\ref{th:gen_spec_criteria} we have $\bar p=1/2$.
-Thus, (i) holds by Theorem~\ref{Claim56a} and (ii) holds by Theorem~\ref{Claim56b}.
+Thus, (i) and (ii) hold by Proposition~\ref{claim56}.
 Finally, (iii) holds by Corollary~\ref{claim57a}.

 Since all parameters in these inequalities depend only on $\Phi$, Theorem~\ref{th:gen_spec_criteria} yields that $\kappa(G,\cup G_{f})\geq \mathcal K_{\Phi}>0$, with $\mathcal K_{\Phi}$ depending only on $\Phi$.
 Finally, to obtain the same conclusion with $G_{f}$'s replaced by root subgroups $X_{\alpha}$'s, we only need to observe that each $G_{f}$ lies in a bounded product of root subgroups, where the number of factors does not exceed $|\Phi|/2$. \end{proof}